Cook Eat Well

 Quiche

-Try this simple quiche recipe for a taste of a dish that is both Paleo and Keto.
 The combination of smoky bacon, olives, spinach, and tomatoes makes it a crowd pleaser.
 And skipping the crust makes it even easier to put together.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link, at no additional cost to you, I'll earn a small commission).

-Here's Louise with her Keto and Paleo quiche recipe:
+Here's Louise with her quiche recipe:

 You've probably seen the Keto diet mentioned around a lot on the internet as a great weight loss diet.